3 Important Reasons for an Implant Failure

 You would be able to identify that an implant has failed when even after several days of the procedure you still feel the pain.
 The pain may even trigger days after the procedure.
 The pain can be accompanied by swollen and inflamed gums and your implant would begin to come out loose.

 It is, therefore, imperative that at each stage the dentist keeps a proper check on the implant and notices even a slight change in the healing process.
 Implant failures can make you go through a difficult time but when the dentists are professional like Sapphire Smiles, the chances reduce considerably.
-To learn more about implants call on 832-899-5575 or visit our site to Request An Appointment.
+To learn more about implants call or visit our site to request an appointment.